-Lambrusco has made somewhat of a comeback in the UK - served up on the menu of many a trendy pop-up Italian restaurant.
+Lambrusco has made somewhat of a comeback - served up on the menu of many a trendy pop-up Italian restaurant.

 Usually plonked down on the table to accompany a hearty meal, or served as an aperitivo, Lambrusco is the wine of choice in Emilia - Romagna.
-Read on to find out what happened when I paid a visit to Gavioli Antica Cantina, in the small town of Nonatola.
+Find out what happened when I paid a visit to Gavioli Antica Cantina, in the small town of Nonatola.

-I paid a visit to Acetaia dei Cristo, a farm which has been produced this beautifully brown syrupy stuff for over four generations to learn all about it.
+I paid a visit to Acetaia dei Cristo, which has produced this beautifully brown syrupy stuff for over four generations to learn all about it.

 It’s frequently described as ‘refreshingly un-touristy’, ‘undiscovered’ and ‘underrated’ which, in my book, usually means ‘no one goes here for a reason’.

 Don’t get me wrong, it takes a strange sort of person to book a whole week off of work to visit this Medieval City.
 In the summer it’s hot, dusty and very terracotta.
 It’s also vibrant, beautiful and very good fun, home to some of the best cuisine in the country and some world class exhibitions and permanent collections of art.

 Here are just three reasons to visit Bologna.
 You'll love it.